TomasBoda/search-engine-web/README.md

 ```

 #### 6. Inverted index
-In the last stage, we generate an inverted index map - a data structure that will improve the performance of searching.
+In the last step, we generate an inverted index map - a data structure that will improve the performance of searching.
 The data structure of the inverted index is a hash map that contains keys for each term from the dictionary.
 Each key's value is an array of document IDs which are relevant for that term - documents that contain the given term.
 In this way, upon inputing a search query, we can retrieve documents that contain terms present in the search query and rank these documents only, omitting the vast majority of documents not relevant to our search query.

 ```ts
 function generateInvertedIndexMap(): void {